Stage 3 reading - Vocabulary in context

 National Literacy Learning Progression

-- UnT8: use knowledge of prefixes and suffixes to read and interpret unfamiliar words; identifies how technical and discipline-specific words develop meaning in texts; recognises how the use of antonyms, synonyms and common idiomatic language enhance meaning in a text; understand precise meaning of words with similar connotations (generous, kind-hearted, charitable) (vocabulary)
+UnT8: uses knowledge of prefixes and suffixes to read and interpret unfamiliar words (vocabulary); identifies how technical and discipline-specific words develop meaning in texts (vocabulary); analyses the effect of antonyms, synonyms and idiomatic language (vocabulary); understands precise meaning of words with similar connotations (e.g. generous, kind-hearted, charitable) (vocabulary)

-- UnT9: applies knowledge of root words and word origins to understand the meaning of unfamiliar, discipline specific words;uses a range of context and grammatical cues to understand unfamiliar words (vocabulary)
+UnT9: applies knowledge of root words and word origins to understand the meaning of unfamiliar, discipline specific words (vocabulary); uses a range of context and grammatical cues to understand unfamiliar words (vocabulary)

-- UnT10: demonstrates an understanding of nuances and subtleties in words of similar meaning (frustrated, discouraged, baffled) (vocabulary)
+UnT10: demonstrates an understanding of nuances and subtleties in words of similar meaning (e.g. frustrated, discouraged, baffled) (vocabulary)

 NAPLAN item descriptors